HIS2240 : Greece from ancient times to the 21st century: Interdisciplinary approaches to the study of the past

 • To encourage the students to examine Greek History from a variety of different perspectives.

 • To encourage students to think about history in the longue durée and in an interdisciplinary way

-• To encourage students to think comparatively and to draw parallels, connections and contrasts of Ancient, Roman, Byzantine, Ottoman and Modern Greece.
+• To encourage students to think comparatively and to draw parallels, connections and contrasts between Ancient, Roman, Byzantine, Ottoman, and Modern Greece.

 • To question some of our societal understandings of important concepts such as that of identity

 • To provide, by means of an – optional - practical field-work, an understanding of the cultural, social, political and economic changes that shaped contemporary Greece with a special focus on the capital Athens.

 • To provide an opportunity to acquire a sound general knowledge of the subject, reading widely and critically in the primary and secondary literature associated with it and to develop the capacity for independent study.

 Outline syllabus, intended as a guide only; week-by-week topics may be slightly different to the following.

 The syllabus is developed around a number of themes including Identity, Migrations, Religious beliefs, Law and gender, Landscape and architecture, and The past in the present, that is how the glorious ancient past is ‘used’ today in Greek society, culture and politics.

 |Guided Independent Study||Assessment preparation and completion||55||1:00||55:00||1/3 guided independent study|